Sean St Ledger: Peterborough United

 Growing up in Solihull, England, as an Aston Villa supporter, St Ledger's career started in the youth system at Peterborough United where he played alongside Ryan Semple and Luke Steele, before joining the first team in 2002, playing mostly as a central defender, though occasionally as a full back or in midfield.
 He joined Football Conference club Stevenage Borough on loan in January 2004.
-Following a loan spell with Stevenage came to and, St Ledger signed a three-year contract with the club.
+Following a loan spell with Stevenage came to an end, St Ledger signed a three-year contract with the club.
 St Ledger was dropped in the first team and dropped to the bench, citing his bad attitude, in a 1–1 draw with Lincoln City on 21 January 2006.

 He featured in Sky's series Big Ron Manager, a behind the scenes look at Peterborough United's struggle to enter the Football League Two play-offs at the end of the 2005–06 season.